rricharz/Tek4010/README.md

 Thanks to Lars Brinkhoff (lars@nocrew.org) to pointing out how easy it is to compile tek4010 on Ubuntu.
 He also helped me to fix some bugs and proposed many nice features.
 Don't forget to recompile the program each time you update from the repository if you are using Ubuntu.
+In this case, you will also have to delete the compiled "tek4010" program before you can do a new pull.

 There is a file "dodekagon.plt" in the repo, which you can use to test the tek4010 emulator.
 "dodekagon.plt" was produced in 2.11 BSD using my program "dodekagon".
 Type